redis/docs/content/develop/get-started/vector-database.md

 ## Understand vector databases

 Data is often unstructured, which means that it isn't described by a well-defined schema.
 Examples of unstructured data include text passages, images, videos, or audio.
-An approach to storing and searching through unstructured data is through vector embeddings.
+One approach to storing and searching through unstructured data is to use vector embeddings.

 **What are vectors?** In machine learning and AI, vectors are sequences of numbers that represent data.
 They are the inputs and outputs of models, encapsulating underlying information in a numerical form.
 Vectors transform unstructured data, such as text, images, videos, and audio, into a format that machine learning models can process.

-- **Why are They Important?** Vectors capture complex patterns and semantic meanings inherent in data, making them powerful tools for a variety of applications.
+- **Why are they important?** Vectors capture complex patterns and semantic meanings inherent in data, making them powerful tools for a variety of applications.
 They allow machine learning models to understand and manipulate unstructured data more effectively.
-- **Enhancing Traditional Search?** Traditional keyword or lexical search relies on exact matches of words or phrases, which can be limiting.
+- **Enhancing traditional search.** Traditional keyword or lexical search relies on exact matches of words or phrases, which can be limiting.
 In contrast, vector search, or semantic search, leverages the rich information captured in vector embeddings.
 By mapping data into a vector space, similar items are positioned near each other based on their meaning.
 This approach allows for more accurate and meaningful search results, as it considers the context and semantic content of the query rather than just the exact words used.

 ## Create a Redis vector database